 Reflections and conclusion

-For genuine transformative change to occur, which is the core purpose of decolonialisation, we all need to change, and this includes western scholars.
+For genuine transformative change to occur, which is the core purpose of decolonisation, we all need to change, and this includes western scholars.
 Indigenous thought tells us this.
 Critical theory tells us this.
 This is the ultimate plateau on which we must join as fellow travellers.
 How do we know if we have reached this place?
 We know because we see changes in ourselves, in our practices, our relationships – and our most treasured beliefs – and not simply see change as something that happens to others.
 This interconnection between human life runs through Indigenous thought and, I argue, is also central to critical theory’s dialectic understanding of individual and social wellbeing.
 But universities and schools are institutions adept at adjustment rather than radical change.
-Thus many universities will superficially embrace decolonialising the curriculum but do nothing to reverse the accumulation of wealth over centuries based on colonialism and exploitation (there are a small number of exceptions to this).
-At the heart of decolonialisation – and critical theory – is a sense of community formed through personalisation.
+Thus many universities will superficially embrace decolonising the curriculum but do nothing to reverse the accumulation of wealth over centuries based on colonialism and exploitation (there are a small number of exceptions to this).
+At the heart of decolonisation – and critical theory – is a sense of community formed through personalisation.
 As we treat others as individuals, we come together more as a society.
-But despite a rhetoric of student engagement and personalisation, many universities are moving to more standardised and centralised forms of provision.
+But despite rhetoric of student engagement and personalisation, many universities are moving to more standardised and centralised forms of provision.
 Where problems exist – such as poor academic writing – they opt for technocratic solutions like a piece of plagiarism software, rather than working with students and building stronger pedagogical relationships.
 Thus decolonisation is not about universities making adjustments – if genuine, it is about transformative change to fundamental assumptions and practices about how we treat one another, how we understand knowledge and how we value and reward both student and staff achievements.

-Many thanks to Paul Ashwin and Sunny Dhillon for encouraging me to attempt this difficult task, and for help framing my ideas.
+Many thanks to Paul Ashwin and Sunny Dhillon for encouraging me to attempt this difficult task and for help framing my ideas.
 Many thanks too to the excellent anonymous reviewers who challenged me to push my thinking further – I will forever be grateful for that.

-2 Baum does refer to black Marxist Frantz Fanon, but otherwise the discussion takes place largely in a western paradigm.
+2 Baum does refer to black Marxist Frantz Fanon, but, otherwise, the discussion takes place largely in a western paradigm.